O-MG/DemonSeed/README.md

 ### [↑](#table-of-contents) Pogo Programmer Assembly

 Solder up the 2x3 pin header and the pogo pins as shown in the picture.
 Make sure the solder stays on the outer brass of the pogo pin and does not bleed over to the tips.
 Using some blu tack will help a lot when trying to keep everything lined up.
-The smaller board is intended to help keep the pins lined up.
+The smaller board is intended to help keep the pins lined up while soldering.
+So place the pogo pins through both boards and hold them into position with the blu tack (as seen in the picture) before you start soldering the pogo pins on.

 ![](./images/pogosoldering.jpg)